How to Market Your Multi-Location Law Firm

 I’m talking about johndoelaw.com/dallas/, johndoelaw.com/ft-worth/, and johndoelaw.com/plano/ instead of johndoedallas.com, johndoeftworth.com, and johndoeplano.com.
 On the surface, the difference may appear to be just in the formatting, but it’s actually the difference between maintaining and growing three websites versus one.

 By hosting your office locations on subfolders, you get to focus all your energy on one domain while still advertising your presence in those additional locations.
-My friend Miriam Ellis touches on this in her blog post Not Actually the Best Local SEO Practices – check it out.
+My friend Miriam Ellis touches on this in her blog post Not Actually the Best Local SEO Practices for lawyers– check it out.

 SEO location pages or “geo pages”